m-voit/concepts-of-programming-languages/README.md

 # Concepts of programming languages

-Master of Informatics course at the Technical University of Applied Sciences Rosenheim.
+Master of Informatics course at Rosenheim Technical University of Applied Sciences.

-## Seminararbeit
+## Seminar paper

-- Vortrag und Ausarbeitung in Englisch.
-- Mündliches in deutsch.
+- Written in English.
+- Written in GitHub flavoured Markdown.
+Should look good on GitHub.
+- Should be 7-10 Pages as PDF.
+(10.000–20.000 Characters max.)

-- erlang compare go parallell programming with erlan
+- Compare functional programming in JavaScript with Go.

-- markdown auf github
-- muss auf github gut aussehen
-- bei funktionalen Sprachen bool parser
-- phd thesis raft algorithm
+- Use references and prove claims.
+- Answer the following question.
+How good is functional JavaScript suited to implement a parser.
+- Implement Boolparser and AST.
+- Use functional language features of JavaScript.

-- compare functional programming in javascript with go
+- Outline the differences between functional programming in JavaScript and Go.
-- boolparser + ast
-- nur funktionale programmieraspekte aus javascript verwenden

-# Paper
-- 7-10 Seiten (10.000 - 20.000 Zeichen max.)
-- GitHub Markdown
-- Die Unterschiede zwischen JavaScript funktionaler Programmierung zu funktionaler Programmierung in Go anhand des Boolparser Beispiels ausführen, nicht an einem HelloWorld Beispiel.
+- Use the parser to outline the differences, not a simple Hello World example.
-- code mit unit tests in github.
+- Code with unit tests in a GitHub Repository.
-- Quellen, Behauptungen belegen.
-- Wie gut eignet sich die Sprache zur Umsetzung des Problems.
-- Abgabe 09.01.2020

-# Vortrag
+- Submission at 09/01/2020.

+## Presentation

+- Slides in English, presentation in German.
-- 15min
+- Duration: 15 minutes.
-- Anfang Januar
-- Erste beiden Januar Termine
+- First halve of January 2020.
-- Ort: Brückenstraße 1 bei QAware
+- Location: Brückenstraße 1 at QAware office.

-# Aufbau
--